What does inheritance and retribution in Taoism mean?

 This theory holds that abundant happiness or disaster may be added to one's present life or bequeathed to future generations.
 When the retribution for good and evil is passed on to future descendants, it is called inheritance and retribution.
 Just like ancestors accumulating wealth and descendants enjoying it, or ancestors being in debt and descendants repaying it, it is inherited and borne.
 As written in "The Scripture of Great Peace":

 Those who vigorously practice goodness but instead receive evil are bearing the mistakes of their predecessors.
 Disasters flow before and after and accumulate to harm this person.
 Those who practice evil but instead receive good are because their predecessors have deeply accumulated great merits, which flow and reach this person.
+What does inheritance and retribution in Taoism mean

 The theory of inheritance and retribution occupies an important position in the salvation theory of Taoism.
 It not only persuades people to seek liberation in their present lives, but also reminds people to cultivate and accumulate goodness and accumulate merits and virtues for future generations.